immarisabel/imReading-API/API-DESIGN-DOC.md

    - `reading`: this is the object which will store the reading data: status, dates, pages, bookmarks, quotes logs, moods, etc. (Type: Reading)
    - `shelves`: the categories it belongs to  (Type: List<Shelf>)
    - `tags`: anything you want to add as part of the experience to later find them back but not necessarily shelving.
 (Type: List<Tag>)
+   - `logs`: the object for storing the reading logs

    **4.1.3 Example**